 Sometimes strange, often beautiful, an introspective album with a dreamlike quality.
 It takes me to golden places.
-Compact melodies, on-point harmonies and throughout a powerful rhythmic drive without the single beat of a drum.
+Compact melodies, on-point harmonies and throughout a powerful rhythmic drive.
 A beer, this album, a window and rain.
 Perfect.

 Balm of Light is the second solo album by the Estonian guitarist and composer Robert Jürjendal.

 Compared with Roberts first album Source Of Joy ( Unsung Records 2013), Balm of Light is focused more towards different guitar sounds and composition techniques.
 As well as playing semi-acoustic, classical, 12 string and Gretsch electric guitars, Robert plays and records for the first time in his life with a U8 touch guitar which has a strong impact on the aesthetics of the sound of this new recording.
 It should be pointed out that on this album the touch guitar is played using fingerstyle techique with relatively little tapping.